OrienteerBAP/Orienteer-Guidebook/linking_classes,_managing_property_visualization.md

 ---

 In the app we've just created, we store all contacts in a single field, like skype, telephones, emails etc. Now let us make it so that each customer may have several separate contact records.
-These contacts will show on a separate tab of each customer.
+We also  want contacts of each customer to show on a separate tab.

 Do the following:
 1. From the class *CmsCustomer* delete the property *contact*.
 We will store contacts in a different way.